 PIN THIS FOR LATER:

-It also packs well for lunches and the walnuts make it a bit more nutritious because they are dense in nutrients and heart healthy fats and proteins.
+It also packs well for lunches, and the walnuts make it a bit more nutritious.
+They are dense in nutrients like heart-healthy fats and proteins.

 Let me know if you made this bread and if your friends and family liked it!